 Other states where residency is not required, include:

-Cost of GED Test in Georgia
+GED Test Cost in Georgia

-The cost of taking the GED test in Georgia is $184 for the full test, which includes all four subject areas: Reasoning through Language Arts (RLA), Mathematical Reasoning (Math), Science, and Social Studies.
+Is GED testing free in Georgia?
+Unfortunately, the answer is no. The cost of taking the GED test in Georgia is $184 for the full test, which includes all four subject areas: Reasoning through Language Arts (RLA), Mathematical Reasoning (Math), Science, and Social Studies.
 This fee applies to anyone wishing to take the test, whether online or in person at a testing center.

 Alternatively, you can take each subject area individually for $46 per test section.